MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 appcenter tokens create -d "Azure DevOps Integration"
 ```

 The key will only display once, so remember to save it somewhere if needed!
-After creating the new key, you can specify its value using the `--token` flag of the `login` command, which allows you to perform "headless" authentication, as opposed to launching a browser.
+After creating the new key, you can specify its value using the `--token` flag of the `login` command, which allows you to use "headless" authentication, as opposed to launching a browser.

 ```shell
 appcenter login --token <accessToken>